 The Contractor must state the origin of goods in the offer.
 The origin must be proved by a "certificate of origin" provided by the Contractor to the Contracting Authority on provisional acceptance and before executing the final payment.
 The provision of the certificate of origin cannot be considered an outstanding item (see section 11.5) which the Contractor may address during the warranty period.
 The provisional acceptance certificate cannot be issued without previous positive assessment of the certificate of origin.
 This assessment aims at verifying that the certificate of origin is made out by the competent authorities of the country of origin of the supplies or supplier (normally the Chambers of Commerce).
-The Contracting Authority may request, in case of doubt regarding the certificates of origin provided by the Contractor or the information it contains, additional documentation on the origin of goods.
+The Contractor or the information it contains, additional documentation on the origin of goods.